Diodotus I

-Diodotus I Soter (Greek: Διόδοτος Σωτήρ, Diódotos Sōtḗr; c.
-315-300 BC – c.
-235 BC), was the first Hellenistic King of Bactria.
-Diodotus became independent of the Seleucid empire around 255 or 245 BC, and established the Diodotid Bactrian Kingdom, which endured in various forms until the beginning of the first century AD.
+Diodotus I Soter (Greek: Διόδοτος Σωτήρ, Diódotos Sōtḗr, "Diodotos the Savior"; c.
+300 BC – c.
+235 BC) was the first Hellenistic king of Bactria.
+Diodotus was initially satrap of Bactria, but became independent of the Seleucid empire around 255 BC, establishing the Greco-Bactrian Kingdom.
 In about 250 BC, Diodotus repelled a Parthian invasion of Bactria by Arsaces.
-He also minted an extensive coinage and administered a powerful and prosperous new kingdom.
-He died around 235 BC and was succeeded by his son, Diodotus II.
+He minted an extensive coinage and administered a powerful and prosperous new kingdom.
+He died around 235 BC and was succeeded by his son Diodotus II.

 His rule was recounted by Apollodorus of Artemita in the Parthian History, but this text is lost, and surviving literary sources only mention him in passing.
-Thus, most details of Diodotus' life have to be reconstructed from numismatics and brief references by Justin. and other historians.
+Thus, most details of Diodotus' life have to be reconstructed from numismatics and brief references by Justin and other historians.